frankxeth/alice/README.md

 # Portfolio Tracker
 A section for monitoring personal portfolio, wallet balance, P&L (profit/loss), and held assets with automatic calculations.

-# AI Signal Generator
+# AI ASK
-AI model that analyzes "invisible walls" patterns, whale accumulation, and ETF flows for accurate price predictions.
+AI model that analyzes "invisible walls" patterns, whale accumulation, and ETF flows for accurate predictions.

 #MORE UPDATE IS COMING SOON 🛠️🤞